porridgewithraisins/x11c/README.md

 Each file/stream provided will be read to completion and stored in memory _at the time the corresponding target is requested_.
 Hence, if the target specified is _never_ requested, it will _never_ be read.
 Once read, the data will be kept in memory to serve future requests.

 ### You should use `& disown` in your shell if you're using `putcp` as part of a script
-(Or if you want your terminal prompt back)
+(Or if you want your shell prompt back)

 In X11, clipboard is implemented as message passing between the window data is being copied from (this program) and wherever you're pasting it.
-So, `./putcp` has to run it's event loop until some other window gets copied from (xclip uses `fork()`).
+So, `./putcp` has to run it's event loop until some other window gets copied from (xclip uses `fork()` to background the event loop).

 ### There is no default target, or default source, or default anything

 Make a shell alias if you want.

+### Chatty `stderr`

+A lot of status information is printed on stderr by `putcp`.

 ### For the initiated